Solomon Islands country brief

 Australia has a deep and longstanding relationship with Solomon Islands.
 Australia is an important economic partner.
 People-to-people and business links continue to grow steadily and there are estimated to be around 1,500 Australians in Solomon Islands, mainly in Honiara.

-The conclusion of the Regional Assistance Mission to Solomon Islands (RAMSI) signaled a significant transition for Solomon Islands and was a recognition of the Royal Solomon Islands Police Force's capability to independently provide law, order and security for Solomon Islands.
+The conclusion of the Regional Assistance Mission to Solomon Islands (RAMSI) signalled a significant transition for Solomon Islands and was a recognition of the Royal Solomon Islands Police Force's capability to independently provide law, order and security for Solomon Islands.
 Australia continues to support security and stability in Solomon Islands including through a bilateral police capacity development program, which commenced on 1 July 2017.
-On 14 August 2017, our Governments signed a new security treaty which will allow Australian police, defence and associated civilian personnel to deploy rapidly to Solomon Islands in the event of an emergency.
+On 14 August 2017, our governments signed a new security treaty which would allow Australian police, defence and associated civilian personnel to deploy rapidly to Solomon Islands in the event of an emergency.

 Solomon Islands is one of the Pacific's poorest countries, with high costs of service delivery due to a small and geographically dispersed population.
 The majority of the population (growing at about three per cent per annum) is involved in subsistence/cash crop agriculture, with less than a quarter involved in paid work.
 Agriculture and raw materials (including logging) accounted for 92 per cent of exports, leaving the narrow-based economy vulnerable to shocks.

 Solomon Islands experienced severe economic contraction and stagnation over the period of the ethnic conflict (1998-2003).
 During the deployment of RAMSI (2003-2017) Solomon Islands had relatively consistent economic growth.
-Economic growth was approximately 2.9 per cent in 2016.
-However, major constraints to growth and private sector investment remain, including poor infrastructure, under-developed labour skills, high utility costs, land tenure issues, and limited public administration and financial management capacity.
+Economic growth was approximately 1.2 per cent in 2019.
+However, major constraints to growth and private sector investment remain, including poor infrastructure, under-developed labour skills, high utility costs, land tenure issues, and limited public administration and financial management capacity, which have been exacerbated by the impact of COVID-19.

 Trade and investment

-Australian merchandise exports to Solomon Islands in 2016 totaled $107 million.
+Australian merchandise exports to Solomon Islands in 2018-19 totalled $128 million.

 Australia maintains close business relations with Solomon Islands.
 Shipping and air services directly connect Solomon Islands with Australia and one Australian commercial bank (ANZ) operates in Solomon Islands.
 A number of Australian legal and accounting firms are represented directly or in association with local firms.